-Once a person has completed an initial limited period of ministry with PTO, permission is then renewed for three calendar years at a time.
+Once a person has completed an initial limited period of ministry with PTO, permission is then renewed for three calendar years at a time (in line with Leadership Training renewals).
 Before permission is renewed, there will be a meeting with the relevant Archdeacon which will be an opportunity for a light-touch review of the person's ministry.
-In the September before a person's PTO expires, the Bishop's Office will alert the person and the Archdeacon concerned; they will then arrange to meet between then and the end of the year.
+Before a person's PTO expires, the Bishop's Office will alert the person and the Archdeacon concerned; they will then arrange to meet.
 Archdeacons may on occasions delegate this to an Area Dean.
 Renewal will be upon recommendation of the Archdeacon, and also dependent on up-to-date DBS disclosure and safeguarding training (see C4.4 below).